AS SEEN ON

 2. Sell Your House For Sale By Owner (FSBO)

 FSBO means selling your home without a real estate agent.
-The homeowner handles pricing, marketing, showings, negotiations, and paperwork themselves.
+The homeowner handles pricing, marketing, showings, negotiations, and paperwork.

 Pros